Slackadays/Clipboard/README.md

 - **is really tiny**.
 We're serious about code size; Clipboard rings in at mere kilobytes on most platforms.
 - **is really simple**.
 We're serious about scope; Clipboard is exactly that, a clipboard.
 - **is really friendly**.
 We're serious about UX; Clipboard is zero-config and is carefully designed to be friendly to newbies and power users alike.
+- **is really global**.
+We're serious about localization; Clipboard currently supports English, Spanish, and Portuguese locales.
 - **"just works" everywhere**.
 We're serious about compatibility; Clipboard works on any Windows, Linux, macOS, FreeBSD, or OpenBSD system, or anything that supports C++20, all with ZERO dependencies.
 - **looks pretty**.
 We're serious about design; Clipboard has colorful text baked in everywhere.** 🌈 Say adiós to boring black & white!
 - **saves time**.
-We're serious about productivity; Stop making temporary directories or memorizing file locations!
+We're serious about productivity; Clipboard frees you from ugly, temporary directories and memorizing file locations!

 **You can disable colors with the NO_COLOR environment variable.